AlexaH88/gamer-guild/README.md

 -   #### Typography

-    - The 'Bungee', 'Audiowide' and 'Black Ops One' fonts were used on all pages throughout the project.
-[Bungee](https://fonts.google.com/specimen/Bungee) for the navbar, [Audiowide](https://fonts.google.com/specimen/Audiowide) for the headingsm, and [Black Ops One](https://fonts.google.com/specimen/Black+Ops+One) is used for the remaining text.
+    - The 'Bungee' and 'Gugi' fonts were used throughout the project.
+[Bungee](https://fonts.google.com/specimen/Bungee) for the navbar and headings on the pages, and [Gugi](https://fonts.google.com/specimen/Gugi) was used for the remaining text.

     - The fonts were chosen for their playful and retro feel, and the similarity to old video game text, all the while taking into account the general feel of the site.